-Wild garlic (Allium ursinum) is an edible, protected herb which grows in old woods – mostly in moist places with a decent shade.
-Wild garlic is also known as Ramsons and as a plant it is considered vulnerable spieces worldwide.
-In most places you can pick wild garlic for personal use, however overpicking for commercial purposes is forbidden.
-This delicious herb is amazing for use in the kitchen, both fresh and also pickled in salt and even olive oil.
+Wild garlic (Allium ursinum, also called Ramsons) is an edible, delicious early spring herb.
+It grows in old woods mostly in moist places with a decent shade.
+Wild garlic is considered a vulnerable spieces worldwide yet you can collect it for personal use.
+In most places overpicking for commercial purposes is strictly forbidden.
+This delicious herb is amazing for use in the kitchen, both fresh or pickled in salt or olive oil.

 Growing wild garlic at home